-- A majority of cities have implemented fee waivers for affordable and workforce housing.
-This policy has been most effective in Austin as part of the City's comprehensive SMART program. - Four of the comparison cities have implemented expedited processing for affordable and workforce housing.
-Both San Diego and Austin have a long track record of successfully utilizing this policy as production incentive. - Many cities included in this survey have substantially reduced parking requirements for all housing types in infill and transit-rich areas. - While it is not a primary focus of this study, the cities of Boston, San Diego, San Francisco and San Jose have well developed Incentive and/or Inclusionary Zoning Policies.
-San Francisco assesses both a residential and commercial linkage fee on new, market-rate development to help fund the City's affordable housing programs.
+• A majority of cities have implemented fee waivers for affordable and workforce housing.
+This policy has been most effective in Austin as part of the City's comprehensive SMART program.

+- Five of the comparison cities have implemented expedited processing for affordable and workforce housing.
+Both San Diego and Austin have a long track record of successfully utilizing this policy as a production incentive. - Many cities included in this survey have substantially reduced parking requirements for all housing types in infill and transit-rich areas. - While it is not a primary focus of this study, the cities of Boston, San Diego, San Francisco and San Jose have well developed Incentive and/or Inclusionary Zoning Policies.
 The San Jose Inclusionary Housing Ordinance is in litigation and is not currently in effect.
+Other cities like Denver and Washington DC have inclusionary policies which have not been as effective in producing new affordable units.